 The Stellar network incorporates users and validators in a system.
 Each validator determines which other validators to trust for an accurate version of the latest ledger.
 As validators are identified and selected by other validators based on trust, it becomes impossible for unknown validators to carry out a malicious attack on the network.
 The stellar network offers a great deal of transparency as all the transactions are recorded and publicly viewable.

 In a stellar network, anyone can participate as a user, validator, or stellar anchor.
 Stellar anchors are responsible for holding user’s deposits and issue credits to exchange digital currencies or other assets.
 Most of the anchors include organizations like central banks, saving institutions and remittance companies.

 - Multicurrency Transactions

 One of the most significant advantages of Stellar comes from its seamless transactions across currencies.
 Like any payments system, Stellar allows one user to send currency to another.
 When looking to exchange USD for EUR, the stellar platform will find someone else looking to exchange EUR for USD and complete the transaction.
 Also, you can send and exchange money in a single transaction.
 It is called a path payment.
 It’s a powerful innovation for international payments; for example, an American company can pay an invoice in Mexico by spending dollar tokens while the vendor receives peso tokens.
 Neither side incurs exchange risk or delays.
 Both sides get only the currency they want.

 Understanding the benefits of stellar gives the insight to adopt it in executing cross-border payments.
-The following section will help you understand and explore how stellar is responsible for streamlining many transactions efficiently in cross-border payments.
+The following section will help you understand and explore how stellar is responsible for streamlining many transactions efficiently in cross-border payment.